mosure/inversify-cpp/README.md

 C++17 inversion of control and dependency injection container library.

 ## Features
-*   Constant, dynamic, and factory resolvers
+*   Constant, dynamic, and automatic resolvers
-*   Singleton and per-resolution scopes
+*   Singleton, resolution (TODO), and unique scopes

+## Documentation

+### Scope
+Scope manages the uniqueness of a dependency.

+Singleton scopes are cached after the first resolution and will be returned on subsequent `container.get...` calls.

+Resolution scopes are cached throughout the duration of a single `container.get...` call.
+A dependency tree with duplicate dependencies will resolve each to the same cached value.

+By default, the unique scope is used (except for constant values).
+The unique scope will resolve a unique dependency for each `container.get...` call.

 ## Integration